 Who will see my appeal when I submit it?

-You are advised that completed University Academic Appeal Forms and evidence will be kept securely and will be processed in-line with the Data Protection Act 1998, including the requirements regarding processing sensitive personal data, such as health matters.
+You are advised that completed University Academic Appeal Forms and evidence will be kept securely and will be processed in-line with the GDPR (General Data Protection Regulation)2018, including the requirements regarding processing sensitive personal data, such as health matters.
 The form and supporting information will be shared only with appropriate University staff including your Personal Tutor(s) where relevant and the Chair of the Examining Board.
 If your appeal is referred to a reconvened Examining Board, members of the Board will be aware of your appeal to enable consideration of the impact of the appeal on your academic performance.
 Information regarding any extenuating circumstances will not be discussed at the Examining Board.

 What happens once you have submitted an appeal?